Anthony Ogogo: Early life

-Ogogo was born to an English mother and Nigerian father.
+Ogogo was born to an English mother and a Nigerian father.

 In his youth he attended many Football in the Community courses run by Norwich City, resulting in him being invited for a trial at the club and playing in their youth team.

 Amateur boxing career

 2004 Junior Olympics

 Having taken up boxing aged 12, Ogogo won a gold medal in the 2004 Junior Olympics final held in Texas.